matlogica/aadc-prototype/README.md

 * AAD method using AVX256 or AVX512 vector

 ## Build and Run
-Library was tested to compile with GCC, CLang & Intel compilers on Linux platform
+Library was tested to compile with GCC, CLang & Intel compilers on Linux platform and MSVC on Windows.

+On Windows, just open solution file aadc.sln using Visual Studio.

-Run the following commands to build the project:
+On Linux, run the following commands to build the project:
 * mkdir build
 * cd build
 * cmake ..